numeric validator

 for field will restrict the input to use default separators for a number (an empty string for thousands, and a dot for decimal parts).

-import numeric from 'formvalidation/dist/es6/validators/numeric';
+import { numeric } from '@form-validation/validator-numeric';

 const res1 = numeric().validate({